Rinkesh3161/Linear-Regression/README.md

 # Linear-Regression-Boston_Dataset

-#### This is simple dataset for scikit library for doing predication of price
+#### This is simple jupyter notebook file for dataset of scikit library for doing predication of the house price

 **Requirements**